jngooev/DataDine-A-Nighttime-Analysis/README.md

 # DataDine-A-Nighttime-Analysis at Fastfood restaurant X.
-A comprehensive analysis that transforms raw data into actionable insights, guiding the restaurant chain to make informed decisions for maximizing sales during the nighttime hours - all final numbers in this report are fabricated and altered for privacy purposes.
+After conducting preliminary analyses, it has been identified that nighttime sales are a significant challenge for Fastfood Restaurant X, leading to a decline in overall sales and impacting profitability.
+This comprehensive analysis transforms raw data into actionable insights, providing strategic guidance to the restaurant chain for making informed decisions aimed at maximizing sales during nighttime hours.
+It is important to note that all final numbers in this report are fabricated and altered to ensure privacy.
 ## 1. Data Structure: Column Names and Data Types
 **After undergoing a preliminary cleaning process, the data table, named 'clean_data' now consists of 19 columns and 608,226 rows.**
 closed_date_time: timestamp - The date and time order is closed